blbadger/blbadger.github.io/logistic-map.md

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_probs_4.png)

 Why are certain points more common than others, given that these systems are inherently unpredictable?
-Iterating (1) at $r=3.68$ as shown above provides an explanation: the population only slowly changes if it reaches $p \approx 0.74$ such that many consecutive years (iterations) contain similar population values.
+Iterating (1) at $r=3.68, x_0=0.3$ as shown above provides an explanation: the population only slowly changes if it reaches $x \approx 0.728$ such that many consecutive years (iterations) contain similar population values.

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_time_3.68.png)

+We know that every point in the aperiodic logistic map's trajectory is unstable, meaning that every value arbitrarily close to the point of interest will eventually become arbitrarily far away (within the bounds of the function's image).
+But these numerical test suggest that points near $0.72829...$ move comparatively less than others, suggesting that it is comparatively stable.

+Fixed points for $r=3.68$ may be found:

+$$
+x_n = rx_n(1-x_n) \\
+x_n = 0, x_n = 0.7282608695652174\\
+$$

+Note that our relatively stable point above is very close to the (unstable) point of period 1.
+These points have linear stabilities of

+$$
+f'(0) = 3.86\\
+f'(0.72826...) \approx -1.68
+$$

+Now $\lvert -1.68 \rvert > 1$ and so the point is unstable, but note that it is not very unstable as it is close to 1.
+This means that subsequent iterations will diverge, just slowly.
+For period two points,

+$$
+x = 0, x\approx0.3935, x\approx0.7282, x\approx0.8783,
+(f^2(0))' = -113.214464 \\
+(f^2(0.3935))' \approx -79.0602 \\
+(f^2(0.7282))' \approx -31.6355 \\
+(f^2(0.8783))' \approx −17.6117 \\
+$$

+These points are more unstable, meaning that it takes fewer iterations of (1) for a point arbitrarily close to any of these to diverge from period 2 (or period 1, for the case where $x=0$ or  $x=0.7282$ as these are (approximations of) prime period one points).

 The idea that the orbit map reflects the behavior of iterations of (1) at constant $r$ values implies another difference between mathematical chaos and true disorder.
 Consider two points, $r = 3.6$ and $r = 4$, and observe the points plotted at both values on the orbit map:

 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_period_zoom2.png)

-Both values of $r$ lead to aperiodic behavior (for almost all starting values if $r=4$), but there is a notable difference in the potential range of population sizes reached at each value: it appears that at $r=3.6$, population values are restricted to two regions (around 0.3 to 0.6 and around 0.8 to 0.9), whereas at $r=4$ the population values span the entire interval $(0, 1]$.

-Also in contrast to complete disorder, short-range prediction is possible with chaotic systems even if long-range prediction is impossible (see above).
+In contrast to complete disorder, short-range prediction is possible with chaotic systems even if long-range prediction is impossible (see above).
 Does relatively restricted aperiodicity (as seen for $r=3.6$) lead to an extension in prediction range?
 Let's compare iterations of two starting values at a factor of a ten-thousanth apart (0.3 and 0.30003) to find out:

 $r=3.6$
 ![map]({{https://blbadger.github.io}}/logistic_map/logistic_time_3.6_small.png)